EE274 (Fall 25): Homework-3

 -

-[5 points] Now lets say both Kakashi and Sasuke have access to , i.e. is the side-information available to both Kakashi and Sasuke (through side-information ninjutsu :P).
+[5 points] Now let's say both Kakashi and Sasuke have access to , i.e. is the side-information available to both Kakashi and Sasuke (through side-information ninjutsu :P).
 In that case, show that Kakashi can do better than in

-to transmit . -
+Q3.2, by using2 bitsto transmit . -

 [5 points] Unfortunately Kakashi lost access to , and only knows but Sasuke still has access to the side information .
 Show that in this case Kakashi can still losslessly encode and send it to Sasuke using

-, i.e. surprisingly we just need the side-information at the decoder, and not necessarily at the encoder.
+2 bits, i.e. surprisingly we just need the side-information at the decoder, and not necessarily at the encoder.

 NOTE: It is quite fascinating that we need side-information only at the decoder.
 This property can be generalized to more general scenarios, and is the foundation for distributed data compression.
 E.g. see Slepian-Wolf coding and Wyner-Ziv coding for more details.